-Features of Antique Rose Medallion China
+Antique Rose Medallion China Features

-Rose Medallion china has a unique pattern that helps make it recognizable.
-There is often a central medallion that is either a bird or peony.
-Four or more panels (number of panels depends on the size of the piece) usually encircle the medallion with motifs that depict people, birds, butterflies, trees, and so on.
+Rose Medallion china has a unique pattern that helps make it immediately recognizable; there is often a central medallion that's either a bird or a peony.
+Four or more panels (the number of which depends on the size of the piece) usually encircle the medallion with motifs depicting people, birds, butterflies, trees, and so on.
 Dominant colors that reoccur throughout the series include pastel pinks and greens, with artists adding pops of reds, blues, yellows, oranges, and golds.
 This pattern can be found on baskets, plates, bowls, cups, vases, basins, tureens, teapots, platters, serving dishes, creamers, soap dishes, and more.

-How to Date
+How to Date Rose Medallion China

-Rose Medallion China made from 1890 to around 1915 will have the word "China" on the bottom, while those made after 1915 will have the world "Made in China" can be found.
-If you find pieces that have "Made in Hong Kong" or Chinese lettering on the bottom, these pieces are not considered antique because they are too modern.
+The oldest pieces of antique Rose Medallion china were created around 1850 and don't feature any identifiable words or Chinese characters on their bases.
+This early porcelain also has more pitting, may have a gold rim, and is generally more cleanly painted than its later counterparts.
+Pieces of Rose Medallion china that were made from 1890 to around 1915 will have the word "China" printed on the bottom, while those made after 1915 will have the world "Made in China" printed instead.
+If you find pieces that have "Made in Hong Kong" or Chinese lettering on the bottom, these pieces are not considered antique.